 If you agree to be part of the research study, we will ask you to complete the following:

+1. Complete questionnaires that assess your socioeconomic status as well as your social preferences and personality.
+You can complete these surveys at your leisure before scheduling your fMRI scan.

-1. Complete a questionnaire about your programming experience in C, your GPA, and your coursework.
+2. Complete a questionnaire about your programming experience in C, your GPA, and your coursework.
 (10 minutes)

-2. Review a training video in which you will learn how to provide answers for programming questions we will ask you to complete in the fMRI.
+3. Review a training video in which you will learn how to provide answers for programming questions we will ask you to complete in the fMRI.
 (10 minutes)